 Depression.
 Depression is common in hypothyroidism and can be severe.
 Hypothyroidism should be considered as a possible cause of any chronic depression, particularly in older women.

 Mental and Behavioral Impairment.
 Untreated hypothyroidism can, over time, cause mental and behavioral impairment and, eventually, even dementia (memory loss).
-Whether treatment can completely reverse problems in memory and concentration is uncertain, although many doctors believe that only mental impairment in hypothyroidism that occurs at birth is permanent.
+Whether treatment can completely reverse problems in memory and concentration is uncertain, although research suggests that only mental impairment in hypothyroidism that occurs at birth is permanent.

 Other Health Effects of Hypothyroidism

 The following medical conditions have also been associated with hypothyroidism.
-Often the causal relationship is not clear in such cases:
+Often the causal relationship is not clear in individual cases.
+These conditions include:

 - Iron deficiency anemia